CaptainCluster/PersonalPortfolio/README.md

 This is a personal portfolio site I, **Ville Saloranta**, made.
 It is the main project as part of the *Software Development Skills: Front-End* anytime course hosted by **LUT University**.

+This repository contains the following:
+* The Project
+* Learning diary
+* Links to seeing the project run & a video demonstration

 ❓ Where to see the project?
 ---
 You can see the project by clicking [this link](https://captaincluster.github.io/PersonalPortfolio/)